SteveEmmerich/zoo/README.md

 npm install zoo --save-dev
 ```

 To get started, simply run `zoo` followed by your command.
-For example, running `zoo node index.js` will take the environment variables from `.env` and inject them into the Node process, giving you access to them with `process.env.*` (in Node).
+For example, running `zoo node index.js` will take the environment variables from `.env` and inject them into the Node process, giving you access to them with `process.env.[VAR_NAME]`.

 Any variables you specify will be appended to the existing environment variables.
-If you specify a variable that already exists, it will be replaced.
+If you specify a variable that already exists, it will be skipped.

 ## Usage